docelic/fluence/README.md

 ### Run the server

-    ./wikicr
+    ./wikicr --port 3000

 ### Verify your files

-A directory meta/ should be created into wikicr.
+A directory `meta/` should be created into wikicr.
-It must contains several files and directories (data/, acl, index, ...).
+It must contains several files and directories (acl, index, users, ...).
+You may want to save this directory because it contains meta-data about the pages.

+Another `data/` should be a git repository (initialized at the first start).
-Those files are the ALL the data of the wiki.
+Those files are the ALL the "displayed data" of the wiki.

 ## Security and ACLs